davew-msft/ADPE2E/README.md

 ### [Lab 2: Transform Big Data using Azure Data Factory and Azure SQL Data Warehouse](./Lab/Lab2/Lab2.md)

 In this lab we will copy csv files from the NYC Taxi dataset to our local data lake and SQL Data Warehouse.
-We'll use Azure Data Factory to orchestrate a pipeline to do this.
+We'll use Azure Data Factory to orchestrate a pipeline to do this.  *This lab requires completion of the previous labs.*

 ### [Lab 3: Explore Big Data using Azure Databricks](./Lab/Lab3/Lab3.md)

 In this lab you will use Azure Databricks to explore the New York Taxi data files you saved in your data lake in Lab 2.
-Using a Databricks notebook you will connect to the data lake and query taxi ride details.
+Using a Databricks notebook you will connect to the data lake and query taxi ride details. *This lab requires completion of the previous labs.*

 ### [Lab 4: Add AI to your Big Data Pipeline with Cognitive Services](./Lab/Lab4/Lab4.md)